stanfordnlp/stanza/_pages/download_models.md

 {% include alerts.html %}
 {{ note }}
 {{ "Offline installation of models is possible by copying the models from an existing `~/stanza_resources` installation.
-This may be useful for docker installation or machines with no internet connection. | markdownify }}
+This may be useful for docker installation or machines with no internet connection." | markdownify }}
 {{ end }}